Richard Bader

-Richard Bader discovered that electron density is very important in explaining the behavior of atoms in the molecules.
+Richard F. W. Bader discovered that electron density is very important in explaining the behavior of atoms in molecules.
 According to his theory, there are no atomic orbitals in the molecules.
 This was a new idea and went against accepted theories.
 He fought hard for his revolutionary ideas and found it difficult to publish.
 In the end, the theories became more accepted and published a book Atoms in Molecules, a Quantum Theory in 1991.
 Bader said: 'We had a lot of deep discussions, and it started to occur to me that chemistry was in a real bind because we had this very powerful molecular structure hypothesis that came from the cauldron of experimental physics.
 But everyone had their own dictionary - different people had a different idea of what a bond was.
 We were trying to do science with everyone using their own private dictionary.
-I decided that when I left, I would make it my goal to find the physical basis of chemistry.'
-Bader helped create the widely used software program, AIMPAC, that predicts the property of molecules based on the atoms in that molecule.
+I decided that when I left, I would make it my goal to find the physical basis of chemistry.
+Bader helped create the widely used software program, AIMPAC, that predicts the properties of molecules based on the atoms in that molecule.

+Richard F. W. Bader developed the Quantum Theory of Atoms in Molecules (QTAIM), a real-space formulation of quantum chemistry in which molecules and crystals are partitioned into non-overlapping atomic basins bounded by zero-flux surfaces in the gradient vector field of the electron density.
+QTAIM provides quantum-mechanical definitions of atoms in molecules, chemical bonding, atomic energies, electron localization and delocalization, and molecular structure based on the partitioning of the observable electron density.
+Bader’s work introduced concepts such as bond paths, virial paths, bond critical points, atomic virial theorems, localization and delocalization indices, and the treatment of atoms as open quantum sub-systems, with a number of applications in chemistry, crystallography, materials science, and chemical biology.
+QTAIM is a principal tool for the topological analysis of electron density in both theoretical and experimental chemistry, particularly in X-ray crystallography and charge-density analysis.
+Bader argued that chemistry should be formulated directly in terms of measurable physical fields such as the electron density and current density, replacing heuristic orbital-based models with a real-space description of matter grounded in quantum mechanics.

+Bader also made important early contributions to reaction theory and molecular vibrations.
+In his 1981 Nobel Lecture, Kenichi Fukui specifically acknowledged Bader’s pioneering work on symmetry rules governing vibrational perturbations and reaction pathways, stating that “the important theory of Bader ... specified the mode of decomposition of a molecule or a transition complex by means of the symmetry of the normal vibration”.

 Bader married Pamela Kozenof, a nurse from New Zealand, in 1958.
 They had three daughters, Carolyn, Kimberly and Suzanne.
 He had one grandson, Alexander.